 The reason is that they are the same lentils but in different forms.
 Brown is in the whole form with skin, red is split and skinned.

 Masoor dal is eaten with rice as well as roti or any other Indian bread.
-You can serve a vegetable dish like aloo matar, aloo-matar- gajar, bhindi masala or a simple kachumber salad on the side.
+You can serve a vegetable dish like aloo matar, aloo matar gajar, bhindi masala, or a simple kachumber salad on the side.

-You can also enjoy a bowl of dal as protein-rich soup.
+You can also enjoy a bowl of dal as a protein-rich soup.
 If you wish, you can also blend it to serve as soup.

 However, I keep on receiving queries about freezing dishes from my readers from other countries so I always try to include them in my posts.

-For a fresher taste, temper the dal again by just sauteeing some cumin seeds and garlic in around a teaspoon of oil and then pouring it over the dal.
+For a fresher taste, temper the dal again by sauteeing some cumin seeds and garlic in around a teaspoon of oil and then pouring it over the dal.

 - To fasten the cooking process of lentils, soak them in water preferably hot water for at least an hour.